 Dishing out a retro 1960s vibe, the Surfjack Hotel & Swim Club is a fantastic spot for your Honolulu sightseeing adventure.
-The location of this boutique hotel is perfect, sitting just 5 minutes from Waikiki Beach.
-Catch some rays at the outdoor swimming pool or chill out in your room on your own private balcony.
+The location of this boutique hotel is perfect; the accommodation sits just 5 minutes from Waikiki Beach on the coast.
+Catch some rays at the outdoor swimming pool or chill out in your room, breathing in the sea breeze from on your own private balcony.

 Sitting a block from Waikiki Beach, the Queen Kapiolani Hotel stuns with its dramatic Pacific Ocean and Diamond Head views.
 Besides relaxing in the spacious traditional rooms, you can spend your day on the beach or soaking up the sun at the outdoor pool.

 One of Waikiki’s classic hotels, the Moana Surfrider charms guests with tranquil rooms featuring private balconies with spectacular views.
 You’ll also enjoy a swath of amenities, including a swimming pool, spa, and several on-site restaurants.